TheOdinProject/curriculum/react/react_testing/mocking_callbacks_and_components.md

 We only render the bare minimum to realize the validity of the component we're testing.
 Next, we set up our props with fake data and mocked functions.

-Let's move towards our first assertion.
+Let's move toward our first assertion.
 Don't worry too much about the `ProjectSubmissionContext.Provider`.
 In the context of this test, its purpose is to act as a route to pass in the `allSubmissionsPath` prop.
 We've already identified the three points of interest that we want to test.
 We divide them into three test suites for readability purposes using `describe`.

 In the first suite, we make some assertions if the user has a submission and then some assertions if the user does not.
 The other suites follow a similar pattern.